 R.S.V.P. by January 30, 1920 via Mail

-The corners of his mouth twitched up as he thought of the boy, finally turned man, and sighed as he realized how much time had passed.
+The corners of his mouth twitched up as he thought of the boy—finally turned man—and sighed as he realized how much time had passed.
 Edward would be twenty-one next year, and he would be thirty-five.
-He sighed again, and checked his calendar.
+He sighed again, heavily this time, and checked his calendar.
 He would have been working, but Ed would come and beat his ass if he didn't show up to the wedding.
 Of course he would go.
-"Captain, R.S.V.P. for Fullmetal's wedding for all of us.
+"Captain.
+R.S.V.P. for Fullmetal's wedding for all of us.
 It seems we're going to a wedding."
 He leaned back in his chair.

 The second letter Roy had received had nothing to do with the upcoming wedding.
 Almost.
 Running his hand through his hair, Roy reread the last few sentences of the letter.
-Ed usually sent him a letter like this to give him news of Alphonse and himself, and the day-to-day dealings they had in Resembool.
-Life was pretty quiet for the two brothers until the wedding announcement (of course Roy had known that Ed was going to propose to Winry for quite some time now and wasn't surprised).
+Ed usually sent him a letter like this to give him news of Alphonse and himself as well as the day-to-day dealings they had in Resembool—life had been pretty quiet for the two brothers until the wedding announcement (of course, Roy had known that Ed had been planning to propose to Winry for quite some time now and wasn't surprised).
 But this letter was different.
 Besides the mundane things Ed usually wrote about, the last paragraph was a bit unnerving.

 We expect you and the team to show up of course.
 If you didn't, well, let's just say neither of us wants to find out what will happen if you decided to flake out on me at my own wedding.
 But here's the deal Mustang.
 I don't want you there just because you were once my superior or whatever, or that you make a good punching bag under stress, or to piss off.
 I, (me, Mustang, and no one else) really want you to come over and kid around some, because, even though I had a father, he wasn't really much of one.
 Hohenheim wasn't there for me as much as you were and I really appreciate it.
 Of course you're still an egotistical prat, but you were—here the word 'were' had been crossed out and replaced with 'are'—the closest thing I had to a father during those rough years and I want you to know that.
 You're a good guy Mustang, and even though a lot of people don't see it that way, you are to Al and me.
-But don't go spreading that around Central now!
+But don't go spreading that around Central!
 I still want you to know you're a right bastard.

 Anyway, say hi to Hawkeye and the rest of the team from me, Al, and Winry.
 We all miss you guys! (from Winry) Speaking of Hawkeye, when are you two going to tie the knot?
 Haven't you guys been skirting around each other for, like, a million years?
 Tell Grumman to hurry up and get rid of that fraternization law.
 You guys aren't getting any younger!
 You don't have to become Fuhrer to get married and have a life outside the military.
 Just don't wait too long and do something you regret.
 Believe me, I know.